alitsaberi/slumber/configs/instructions/wear_headband.md

 - Attach the side gels to your temples.

-- Ensure they are slightly higher than the middle gels, rather than perfectly horizontal.
+- Ensure they are slightly lower than the middle gels, rather than perfectly horizontal.

 - Make sure you don't have **hair on your temples or forehead that prevents full contact** between the gels and your skin.